Sequencing 100,000 human genomes

-In addition, the project has allocated £25m to provide 700 person-years of education in the form of short courses, PhDs and master’s degrees.
+In addition, the project allocated £25m to provide 700 person-years of education in the form of short courses, PhDs and master’s degrees.
 These will “drive up the cadre of people able to use this technology in the healthcare system,” says Professor Caulfield.
-The first master’s courses will begin in 2015.
+The first master’s courses began in 2015.

-While it’s early days, hopes are high that the project can deliver much-needed answers.
-The impact could be far-reaching.
+From the initial stages of the project, Professor Caulfield knew the impact could be far-reaching.
 “You might ask – why invest in these diseases if they’re rare?” says Professor Caulfield.
 “But each individual disease affects five in 10,000 people, and there are 7,000 of these rare diseases, so collectively they affect around three million people in the UK.
 This programme is designed to get all of them a genomic diagnosis for the first time.”

 Professor Mark Caulfield

 Professor Caulfield is Chief Scientist at Genomics England, Professor of Clinical Pharmacology at Barts and The London School of Medicine and Dentistry, and Director of the William Harvey Research Institute.
 He specialises in cardiovascular genomics and has led a number of studies into hypertension.